 Making yogurt at home is both easy and economical; you can turn just a couple tablespoons of your favorite store-bought yogurt into a quart of your own.
 The fundamental steps are pretty consistent:

-During this process, the live cultures incubate, thickening the milk into a curd.

-During this period, the goal is to keep the yogurt at a fairly consistent temperature of about 110 F, the optimal temperature for the bacteria to do its thing. are designed to do exactly that, but if you don’t want to invest in an appliance that does only one thing, there are alternatives.
+During this process, the live cultures incubate, thickening the milk into curd.
+The goal throughout this time is to keep the yogurt at a fairly consistent temperature of about 110 F, the optimal temperature for the bacteria to do its thing.
+Yogurt making machines are designed to do exactly that, but if you don’t want to invest in an appliance that does only one thing, there are alternatives.

 - Use your oven.
 If you have a gas oven with a pilot that stays on, it may be the right ambient temperature.
 Alternatively, switch on the light.
 The heat from the light should elevate the temperature sufficiently.
 Just be careful not to turn the oven on with your yogurt inside.

 - Find a warm spot in your house.
 If your kitchen (or another room) has a warm, sunny window, that may be all you need.
 Wrap your yogurt jars in a towel and place them there.
 You can also place them near (but not directly on) heating vents or other heating units.

 - Use a heating pad, but not just any heating pad.
 Look for a heating pad that allows you to disable the auto-shutoff option, so you can maintain a consistent temperature.
 You'll need to use one that has a low setting of around 110 F. The heating pad can be wrapped around your vessel for the duration of incubation.
 You may need to place a towel in between to temper the heat.

 A water bath kept at a stable temperature is an excellent way to incubate yogurt as well.
 There are a few ways to achieve this: